France 3 Provence-Alpes: History

-Programming

-News
+News programmes

-France 3 Méditerranée produces daily news programmes for its two sub-regions - programming for the Côte d'Azur sub-region is produced in Antibes, with the Provence-Alpes sub-region receiving programming from Marseille.
-Each sub-region produces a 27-minute bulletin (midi-pile) at 1200 CET during 12|13 and a main half-hour news broadcast at 1900 during 19|20.
-Three 10-minute local bulletins for the Marseille, Côte Varoise and Nice areas are broadcast during 19|20 at 1845 CET.
+France 3 Méditerranée produces daily news programmes for its two sub-regions - the France 3 Côte d'Azur edition is produced in Antibes, with the Provence-Alpes sub-region receiving programming from Marseille.
+Each sub-region gets a 27-minute bulletin (midi-pile) at 1200 CET during Ici 12/13 and a main half-hour news broadcast at 1900 during Ici 19/20.
+Three ten-minute local bulletins for the Marseille, Côte Varoise and Nice areas are broadcast during Ici 19/20 at 1900 CET.

-On 5 January 2009, a 5-minute late night bulletin was introduced, forming part of Soir 3.
+On 5 January 2009, a five-minute late night bulletin was introduced, forming part of Soir 3.

 On some weekends and holiday periods, as well as during major events, the Côte d'Azur and Provence-Alpes news bulletins are combined into pan-regional Méditerranée editions.